Lunar New Year: Definition

+Meaning

 The term "Lunar New Year", as used in English, commonly refers to new year celebrations that are based on lunisolar calendars as well as to those based on true lunar calendars.
 These new year events are celebrated by billions of people across the world on the first new moon of their calendar.
 Typically, the new year of a purely lunar calendar is determined by the first new moon after the end of a cycle of twelve lunar months (and ignores the solar cycle).
 The new year of a lunisolar calendar is typically determined by the first, second or even third new moon after the winter solstice, or after an equinox.

-The Islamic New Year (1 Muharram) is determined by the Islamic calendar (lunar Hijri calendar), a purely lunar calendar.
 Lunisolar New Year celebrations in East and Central Asia, such as Chinese New Year, are based on a lunisolar calendar.
-Chinese New Year usually falls on the second new moon after the winter solstice (rarely the third if an intercalary month intervenes).
+Chinese New Year usually falls on the second new moon after the winter solstice (occasionally the third if an intercalary month intervenes: the deciding factor is that the eleventh month must contain the solstice).
 Some Lunisolar New Year celebrations, such as in Korea and Vietnam, generally fall on the same day as the Chinese celebration in late January or February, due to being based on the Chinese calendar or a variation of it.
 However, celebration customs and holiday durations may differ.

+Other Lunar New Year celebrations are based on different calendars.
 Lunisolar New Year celebrations of other cultures such as Burmese, Cambodian, Lao, Sri Lankan, and Thai people are based on the Buddhist calendar and occur in mid-April.
+The Islamic New Year (1 Muharram) is determined by the (Sunni) Islamic calendar (lunar Hijri calendar), a purely lunar calendar.
+(Note: The Solar Hijri calendar used by Shia Islam is purely solar.)
 Rosh Hashanah, the new year in the (lunisolar) Hebrew calendar, is based on the September equinox.